 UNDER THE HOOD

-Less seamless is the stop-start system that’s now included (want it or not) with both the V6 and the 2.0 turbo four.
+Less seamless is the obnoxious stop-start system that’s now included (want it or not) with both the V6 and the 2.0 turbo four.
 Unless you manually disable the system by pushing a button near the gear shifter, the engine will cut off when the car is stationary, as when you roll up to a red light.
-It will automatically re-start when you take your foot off the brake.
+It will re-start when you take your foot off the brake.

-Once again, send fan mail to Uncle.
+Send fan mail to Uncle.